- Learning Support Assistant

 - Galilee School

-Due to growth of Galilee School across two campuses and the successful implementation of Learning Support Assistants, Galilee School is looking to increase their support team within the school.
 Under guidance and support of the Head of Teaching and Learning, Learning Support Assistants (LSA) work alongside teachers to support the education of all students or at other times specific students including those with special learning needs.
-LSAs work as part of the Galilee School team to implement lessons and programs aligned with the Australian Curriculum and the Galilee School Student Support Framework, in addition to supporting the students in their day to day studies and activities at Galilee School.
-The major function of the LSA in the Technology space is to provide support by undertaking various non-teaching duties associated with the efficient and effective running of classes in the Design and Technologies subject areas of the curriculum.
+LSAs work as part of the Galilee School team to implement lessons and programs in line with the Australian Curriculum and the Student Support Framework, in addition to supporting the students in their day to day studies and activities at the Galilee School.

 - To work in consultation with teachers/staff, to support instruction to students in specific areas, e.g. literacy & numeracy tasks, social skills, specialist subjects.